 Step 1.

 What if we were to schedule meals, appointments, and recurring tasks in a overall planning source?
-I find Lightning, a Mozilla Thunderbird add-on, perfect for the job.
-It is a free download and easy to install.
-(Some will prefer an app like Google Calendar.)
+Like the calendar in your email app.
 I can schedule single or recurring events or tasks.
-So for any given day, my list of “to-dos” pops right up when I pull up my e-mail client.
-(Update: the calendar is now included with Thunderbird; no add-on needed.)
+So for any given day, my list of “to-dos” pops right up when I pull up my email client.

 Obviously, going digital isn’t for everyone.
 You may prefer a paper alternative (I used the Inspirational 16-Month Planner from DaySpring for years).
 But the goal is to have EVERYTHING that needs to be done (cleaning, teaching, calling, writing, cooking, etc.) entered and ready to pop up on the correct day.